CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'CSRF protection', 'web forms', 'state-changing endpoints', 'authentication', 'synchronizer tokens', 'double-submit cookies', 'SameSite'.
-These cover the main terms a developer would use when seeking CSRF help.
+Includes strong natural keywords users would say: 'CSRF protection', 'web forms', 'state-changing endpoints', 'authentication', 'synchronizer tokens', 'double-submit cookies', 'SameSite', and 'defense-in-depth'.
+These cover both technical and conceptual terms a developer would naturally use.

 3 / 3